Energetics of star-planet magnetic interactions: Novel insights from 3D modelling: Existing analytical approaches to SPMI

 \section{Existing analytical approaches to SPMI}

 To establish a reference for comparison, we evaluate our simulation results against two widely used analytical models for estimating the power generated by SPMI: the Saur model \citep{Saur_2013} and the Lanza model \citep{Lanza_2013}.
+Such models were originally introduced by \citet{Zarka_2001} and \citet{Zarka_2007} in the context of predicting exoplanetary radio emission (see \citet{Callingham_2024} for a review).
+The derivation of \citet{Saur_2013} captures a similar physical effect as \citet{Zarka_2007}, differing only by a factor of $2M_A$ \citep{Saur_2013}.
+For conciseness, we therefore compare our results only with the Saur and the Lanza model.
 To provide context for the comparisons presented in the following sections, we first offer a brief overview of these two models.
 Both models estimate the Poynting flux directed from the planet toward the star in the regime of sub-Alfvénic interactions.

 To set the stage for the discussion that follows, we begin by introducing the general expression for the Poynting vector, which represents the flux of electromagnetic energy.
-It is defined in SI units as:
+It is defined in SI units as

-In the context of the Saur model, the effective obstacle size of a magnetized planet is estimated using the relation:
+In the context of the Saur model, the effective obstacle size of a magnetized planet is estimated using the relation

 where $R_p$ denotes the planetary radius, $B_p$ the planetary magnetic field, and $B_w$ the stellar magnetic field at the planet’s orbital location.
 Based on this obstacle size, the corresponding power output can be expressed as the Poynting flux integrated over the cross-sectional area of the Alfvén wing: